Blendify/blender-manual/trunk/blender_docs/manual/addons/add_curve/assign_shape_keys.rst

 If the *Remove Shape Key Objects* option is checked, the selected curve objects will be deleted and only the target is kept.

-There are a number of options to align the closed (cyclic spline) target and the shape-key curves.
+There are some options to align the closed (cyclic spline) target and the shape-key curves.
 Also it's possible to match individual parts from a multi-part (multi-spline) of target and shape key curves (e.g. a text object converted into a curve) based on various criteria.